 There is something about the wind and surge and soul-freedom that only a swing can produce.
 Add to that the delight of cuddling with a toddler and you have a recipe for robust mental/emotional self-care.
 No exaggeration.

 Go ahead; find a swing.
 And borrow a small child, if necessary.
 And let the fresh air and whoosh sweep away all the cares you may be packing around.

 And there you have it: 4 healthful ways to avoid the costs of therapy.

 It is with reluctance I give up my place as hostess and ranch-hand (although I’ve heard possession is nine-tenths of the law, so possibly the law would side with this squatter?).

 I am so very grateful for this unexpected, health-producing, restorative time.
 (Thank you, again, bro- and sis-in-law.)

 Time with family.
 And time alone.
-Time to write and walk the hills and sing loudly—howbeit a bit off-key, but who’s to hear me—and pray and listen for God’s voice.
+Time to write and walk the hills and pray and listen for God’s voice and sing loudly, howbeit a bit off-key, but who’s to hear me?

 Physical, mental/emotional, and spiritual self-care — all wrapped up as one lavish, unexpected gift of six-and-a-half weeks in a remote cabin surrounded by amazingness.

-Which begs the question: How are you taking care of yourself these day?
+Which begs the question: How are you taking care of yourself today?